kubeovn/docs/docs/advance/node-local-dns.en.md

 kubectl apply -f nodelocaldns.yaml
 ```

-Modify the kubelet configuration file on each node, modify the clusterDNS field in /var/lib/kubelet/config.yaml to the local dns ip 169.254.20.10, and then restart the kubelet service.
+Modify the kubelet configuration file on each node, modify the clusterDNS field in /var/lib/kubelet/config.yaml to the local DNS IP 169.254.20.10, and then restart the kubelet service.

 ### Kube-OVN corresponding DNS configuration